maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/request-response-data.md

 POST and PUT request data may be formatted as either XML (`application/xml`) or JSON (`application/json`).
 For best results, you should set your HTTP `Content-Type` request header accordingly, although you may also specify your format by appending `.xml` or `.json` extensions on to the resource URI.

-Note that Chargify does not accept PUT or POST data sent as query params or form encoded data – data must be sent as either XML or JSON.
+Note, Advanced Billing does not accept PUT or POST data sent as query params or form encoded data – data must be sent as either XML or JSON.
 If you fail to set your `Content-Type` to either `application/xml` or `application/json`, your request may fail due to triggering of forgery protection mechanisms.